MMike17/ArtOfRally_RealCarNames/Readme.md

 "Real" is the real name of the car.\
 "Year" is the year of the model.

+"lowerSize" enables the extra text to be in lower size.\
+"parenthesis" enables the extra text to be in parenthesis.\
+"lowTextSize" is the size of the text in lower size.\
+"extraLeaderboardSpacing" is the extra padding given to columns in leaderboards.

 If the mod is disabled, the regular game names are displayed by default.

 ## Disclaimer